Sweating sickness: Sixteenth century

 The ailment was not recorded from 1492 to 1502.
-It may have been the condition which afflicted Henry VII's son Arthur, Prince of Wales, and Arthur's wife, Catherine of Aragon, in March 1502; their illness was described as "a malign vapour which proceeded from the air".
+It may have been the condition that afflicted Henry VII's son Arthur, Prince of Wales, and Arthur's wife, Catherine of Aragon, in March 1502; their illness was described as "a malign vapour which proceeded from the air".
 Researchers who opened Arthur's tomb in 2002 could not determine the exact cause of death.
 Catherine recovered, but Arthur died on 2 April 1502 in his home at Ludlow Castle, six months short of his sixteenth birthday.

 A second, less widespread outbreak occurred in 1507, followed by a third and much more severe epidemic in 1517, a few cases of which may have also spread to Calais.
 In the 1517 epidemic, the disease showed a particular affinity for the English; the ambassador from Venice at the time commented on the peculiarly low number of cases in foreign visitors.
-A similar effect was noted in 1528 when Calais (then an English territory) experienced an outbreak which did not spread into France.
+A similar effect was noted in 1528 when Calais (then an English territory) experienced an outbreak that did not spread into France.
 The 1528 outbreak, the fourth, reached epidemic proportions.
-It broke out in London at the end of May and spread over the whole of England, save the far north.
-It did not spread to Scotland, though it did reach Ireland where Lord Chancellor Hugh Inge was the most prominent victim.
-The mortality rate was very high in London; Henry VIII broke up the court and left London, frequently changing his residence.
+The earliest written reference to it was on 5 June 1528, in a letter to Bishop Tunstall of London from Brian Tuke, who said that he had fled to Stepney to avoid infection from a servant at his house who was ill with "the sweat.", suggesting that it broke out in London at the end of May.
+The sweats spread over the whole of England, save the far north.
+It did not spread to Scotland, though it did reach Ireland where Lord Chancellor Hugh Inge, who died on 3 August 1528, was the most prominent victim.
+Mortality was very high in London; Henry VIII broke up the court and left London, frequently changing his residence.
 In 1529 Thomas Cromwell lost his wife and two daughters to the disease.
-It is believed several of the closest people to Henry VIII contracted the sickness.
+It is believed that several of the closest people to Henry VIII contracted the sickness.
 His love letters to his mistress, Anne Boleyn, reveal that physicians believed Anne had contracted the illness.
 Henry sent his second-most trusted physician to her aid, his first being unavailable, and she survived.
 Cardinal Wolsey contracted the illness and survived.

-The disease suddenly appeared in Hamburg, spreading so rapidly that more than a thousand people died in a few weeks.
-It swept through eastern Europe causing high mortality rates.
-It arrived in Switzerland in December, then was carried northwards to Denmark, Sweden, and Norway, and eastwards to Lithuania, Poland, and Russia.
+The disease was brought to Hamburg by a ship from England in July 1529.
+It spread along the Baltic coast, north to Denmark, Sweden, and Norway as well as south to Strasbourg, Frankfurt, Cologne, Marburg, and Göttingen in September of that year.
 Cases were unknown in Italy or France, except in the English-controlled Pale of Calais.
 It emerged in Flanders and the Netherlands, possibly transmitted directly from England by travellers; it appeared simultaneously in the cities of Antwerp and Amsterdam on the morning of 27 September.
 In each place, it prevailed for a short time, generally not more than two weeks.
-By the end of the year, it had entirely disappeared except in eastern Switzerland, where it lingered into the next year.
-The disease did not recur on mainland Europe.
+By the end of 1529, it had entirely disappeared except in the eastern part of the Swiss Confederacy, where it lingered into the next year.
+The disease did not recur in mainland Europe.